 Storytime.
 Is unfortunately cancelled for 2020.

 Lulie Crawford’s Wildflowers and Watercolors.
 As a tribute to local pioneer artist Lulie Crawford, the Tread of Pioneers Museum shares the story of Lulie and her pioneering family, followed by watercolor instruction with a professional artist.
 Then the program participants paint their own wildflower watercolor masterpieces, just like Lulie!
 The program is free and participants should meet at the large umbrella in the center of the Park.
 All painting supplies are provided by the museum, and reservations are not required.
 Ages six and up with caregiver onsite.
 Limited to 8 participants, first come, first served.
 Tuesday 6/16/2020 11:30 am / Monday 7/20/2020 10:00 am / Wednesday 8/5/2020 11:30 am.
 Learn More.

-Music on the Green.
+Glow in the Park.
 Is unfortunately cancelled for 2020.

 Annual Meeting and Celebration.
 A Members Only event, the Board of Directors conducts the annual business of the Association and celebrates its members, donors, and volunteers.
 A catered buffet and wine is served.
 Also features Members Only hours for the Fall Bulb & Peony Benefit.
 By invitation only.
 September 13, 4 – 7 pm.

 Fall Bulb & Peony Benefit.
 Features a selection of unique and remarkable bulbs that thrive in the Yampa River Valley including tulips, species tulips, daffodils, muscari, snowdrops, daylilies, and peonies.
 Hard to find varieties chosen for form, color, and fragrance.
 Take them home and plant them in the garden before the snow flies.
 Members Only Hours September 13, 4 – 7 pm.
 Open to the public September 14 – 18, 8 am – 4 pm.
 Trillium House.